We all talk about inclusion, accessibility and equal opportunities to all but does it really exist in the so called corporate world?

-There are a few companies out there, conducting job fairs for people with different physical and intellectual problems.
-However there is still a huge section out there unaware, unreached, uneducated.
+There are a few companies that conduct job fairs for people with different physical and intellectual problems.
+However there is still a large section out there unaware, unreached, uneducated.

 It’s really nice to see people coming in large number and creating awareness on a certain day; World Cerebral Palsi day, World Autism day, etc…